gansanay/datatransformation/content/Data/Ad Hoc Requests, From Bottleneck to Business Partner.md

 * *Unique* and *simple* queries are good candidates for teaching users to be autonomous through **self-service analytics**.

-Example: *Extract the number of web transactions paid with gift cards since July 1, or the number of stores that held bow ties from the Y brand for more than 8 weeks in a row.*
+Example: *Extract the number of web transactions paid with gift cards since July 1, or the number of stores that held bow ties from brand Y for more than 8 weeks in a row.*

 * *Repeated* and *complex* queries are prototypes of **dedicated data applications**.